rm511130/Physna_Training/README.md

 ### 3c.
 Folders<a name="Folders"></a>

 - Folders in Phynsa are containers that help you organize your 3D models.
-You can still search across folders, but storing them in named folders provides logical structure.
+You can search across folders, but storing models in distinct folders provides logical structure to how your data is to be organized.

 - To list your folders, open the hamburger menu (the triple horizontal lines) on the upper left corner and select _**Folders**_.